konstapo/2022-Fake-News-MediaEval-Task/README.md

 *All CSV files are UTF-8 encoded and stored in Linux-style text file format using only one line ending character (0x0A in hex, '\n' in C/C++)*.

-#### Full Test Sets

-Test sets fot all three subtasks consist of CSV files with the following structure.
-* *TweetID* - a FakeNews task internal tweet ID, do not match with the original tweet ID.
-* *Tweet Text* - full tweet text block.
-Note that this field ends with the end of the CSV file line and it can contain extra commas that are not separators.

 ## Submission